How to Track Progress for Personal Goals (And Why Most People Get It Wrong)

 This Week

-• Complete your first weekly review using the compare-and-correct process
+- Complete your first weekly reflection using the compare-and-correct process

 After the First Month

-Tracking systems most often break down in the second or third week, once the first rush of motivation fades, rather than on day one.
-What keeps a system alive past that point is a scheduled review habit and low-friction metrics, so at the one-month mark, audit your setup with three moves:
+In practice, tracking systems tend to wobble in the second or third week, once the first rush of motivation fades, rather than on day one.
+What keeps a system alive past that point is a scheduled weekly reflection and low-friction metrics, so at the one-month mark, audit your setup with three moves:

 The aim is to reach month three with a simpler, leaner system, not a more complex one.